viamrobotics/docs/docs/components/servo.md

   - `pi` is the recommended model when configuring a hobby servo wired to a Raspberry Pi.
   Unlike other servo models, it is implemented as part of the `pi` board component; [you can see the code here](https://github.com/viamrobotics/rdk/blob/main/components/board/pi/impl/servo.go).
   - `gpio` is the general-purpose model, compatible with Viam-supported boards.
   - `fake` is for testing code without any actual hardware.

 **Required Attributes**:

 In addition to the required fields, all servo models require the following `attributes` to be defined in your configuration:

-  - `pin` (string): The board pin (with PWM capabilities) to which the servo's control wire is attached.
+- `pin` (string): The board pin (with PWM capabilities) that the servo's control wire is attached to.
-  Use pin number, not GPIO number.
+Use the pin number, not the GPIO number.
 - `board` (string): The name of the board to which the servo is wired.

 **Optional Attributes**: